AndyFooGuoZhen/Kubernetes_basics/README.md

     ```
 11. Even with this done, you cant access the domain-based website on browser.
 Only by doing minikube ssh , and using the curl http://<domain>/path command you can test to see if it works.
 More details : https://stackoverflow.com/questions/66275458/could-not-access-kubernetes-ingress-in-browser-on-windows-home-with-minikube

+### Configmaps
+Resource for storing env variables.
+Since pods may contain 1 or more containers that requires env variables, kubernetes allows the use and specification of env variables using configmaps without manually stepping into pods and containers to do so.
+Since data in configmaps are stored on ETCD (used for backups), hackers may use this to obtain sensitive information.
+NOTE : Store non-sensitive data here such as port details.

+### Secrets
+Used to store sensitive information such as passwords.
+Difference between Configmaps and secrets is that the data in secrets are encrypted prior to storing in ETCD.
+Secrets also have RBAC (role based access control), so the admin can decide the level of access a developer has when it comes to secrets.